avisser/intelli-arc/doc/README.txt

 Known Issues
 ------------
+- Find Usages is pretty well broken.
+I'm workin on it...
 - The structure view now includes more, but looks a little noisy.
 I'm workin' on it...
 - The lexer is messing up block comments, betraying my sad ignorance of regexes.
 - Abnormal termination from debug mode will leave MzScheme running, quickly eating all your RAM.